yshalsager/telegram.py/README.md

 # telegram.py
-A slim script, written in python, allows you to send messeges via your telegram bot.
+A slim script, written in python, allows you to send messages via your telegram bot.

 Inspired from [telegram.sh](https://github.com/fabianonline/telegram.sh/)